Ethernet cable has become faster with better speeds over the years with constant improvements.

 Each home will have different Ethernet requirements, and what works for one home may not work for the next.

-If you want to future proof your home newer versions may make sense, especially if installed behind walls where they are hard to replace.
+If you want to future-proof, your home’s newer versions may make sense, especially if installed behind walls where they are hard to replace.

-Of course, if costs is not a concern Cat-8 would be currently the best Ethernet version to buy.
+Of course, if costs are not a concern, Cat-8 would currently be the best Ethernet version to buy.

 What is the best Ethernet version for your home?
 Let us know in the comment below.